nipunthathsara/ballerina-observability-guide/README.md

 ## Introduction

+This guide explains the applicability of Ballerina observability in below scenarios.
+- Identifying the bottleneck
+- Identifying the unavailble services
+- Determining database call duration and bottleneck queries
+- Function execution time (user-defined observability)

 Consider a real-world use case of a travel agency that arranges complete tours for users.
 A tour package includes airline ticket reservation, hotel room reservation and car rental.
 Therefore, the travel agency service requires communicating with other necessary back-ends.
 Those back-ends query their databases to retrieve information of availability of their services.

 Travel Agency service communicates with multiple services.
-All three external services (airline reservation, hotel reservation and car rental) contain multiple resources.
-The travel agency service checks these resources in parallel to select the best-suited resource for each requirement.
+Airline reservation service has multiple resources for three different airlines, whereas Hotel reservation and Car rental services only have a single resource.
+The travel agency service checks all airline resources in parallel to select the cheapest available.
 Each associated service then queries their database for the availability and information of their services.
-For example, the travel agency service checks three different airways in parallel and selects the airway with the lowest cost.
-Similarly, it checks several hotels in parallel and selects the closest one to the client's preferred location.
-Travel agency service initiates the service chain.
-It communicates with other services and they query their databases to retrieve data.
-The following diagram illustrates this use case.
+Only Hotel resevation service does not have a associated database.
+Rather the response is hard-coded to demonstrate the difference in traces.

 ![alt text](/images/parallel-service-orchestration.svg)

-In the above image,

-(1), (2) - Check all the resources in parallel and wait for all three responses

-(3)      - Checks all three resources in parallel and get only the first response

-We can use Ballerina's Tracing and Logging functionalities to check how to identify the problematic services.
-This sample service orchestration can be used to demonstrate a real life use-case of troubleshooting/analyzing web services and database connections with ballerina.

 ## Prerequisites